How does nurse-led innovation come to life?

 Where do you begin?

 While it might be easy to recognize an idea, figuring out what to do next can feel overwhelming.
-To help you get started, here are steps in the Design Thinking process — a solution-based approach to solving complex problems — that many healthcare innovators use.
+Find out how Nurse Innovation Hackathons can help.
+You can also apply the Design Thinking process — a solution-based approach to solving complex problems — that many healthcare innovators use.

 Define the ProblemBringing an innovation to life starts well before creating it.
 It begins with clearly defining a problem and empathizing with the people you could help.
 As a nurse innovator, consider what things will look like in the future and how healthcare can be improved overall, especially with the current U.S. healthcare system.
 Take the opportunity to truly understand a patient’s needs and the needs of the system as a whole, so you can start coming up with a truly impactful solution that goes beyond standard, everyday care.